SeedTactics/fms-insight/docs/mazak.md

 installed, testing out new scheduling or inspection signaling techniques, or training new operators and managers.

-## Avoid the cell controller on your factory network

-Mazak does not recommend that you enable Windows updates, and Mazak cell controllers run on Windows XP and Windows 8 which no longer receive support and security updates from Microsoft.
-In addition, the FMS Insight server requires Windows 7 or later so can't be installed on Version E cell controllers using Windows XP.
-To avoid putting the cell controller on your factory network directly, we suggest the following setup:

-- Obtain a Windows 10 computer to be placed on the factory floor nearby the cell controller.
-(Windows 7 also works but Microsoft is ending support for Windows 7 in 2020.)
-Call this computer the FMS Insight Server.
-This computer will run only the FMS Insight server software.
-The FMS Insight server software is very lightweight and will run on any relatively recent computer; any modern Intel or AMD CPU, 1 GB of RAM, and 10 GB of disk space are more than enough (the cheapest computer you can buy will have much more than this).
-The main requirement is that this Windows 10 computer have two network cards.
-The only pre-installed software required is Microsoft's .NET Framework version 4.6.1, which comes pre-installed on Windows 10.

-- Connect one network card in the FMS Insight Server to your factory network.
-  Connect it to your domain using your usual security policies and enterprise domain control.
-Automatic Windows Updates can be enabled.

-- Connect the second network card in a point-to-point connection (perhaps with a crossover cable) to the Mazak Cell Controller using static IPs for both sides of the connection.
-On the FMS Insight Server, you can set up a firewall to disallow all network traffic between the factory network and the cell controller.
-The only computer that needs direct communication with the Mazak cell controller is the FMS Insight Server.
-All other computers and software in the factory will connect to the FMS Insight Server over the factory network.

-- (Version E And Web) For Mazak Web or Mazak Version E, on the Mazak cell controller create a network share of the `c:\Mazak\NFMS\DB` directory.
-On the FMS Insight server computer, edit [config.ini](server-config.md) and change two settings in the Mazak section.
-First, set `VersionE = true` and then set `Database Path = \\<ip address of cell controller>\DBshare` (or whatever share name you chose).

-- (Web and Smooth PMC) For Mazak Web or Mazak Smooth PMC, on the Mazak cell controller create a network share of the `c:\Mazak\FMS\Log` directory.
-On the FMS Insight server computer, edit [config.ini](server-config.md) and set `Log CSV Path = \\<ip address of cell controller\MazakLog` (or whatever share name you chose).

-- (Smooth PMC) Mazak Smooth PMC uses SQL Server which FMS Insight can access over the network.
-  Edit the [config.ini](server-config.md) file and set the `SQL ConnectionString` setting to a SQL Server connection string which uses the IP address of the Mazak cell controller.

 ## Starting Offset and Decrement Priority

 The Mazak [config.ini](server-config.md) contains a setting `Use Starting Offset`